 This option is chosen when you want to keep the chimney but plan to lower its overall height.

-While the cost depends on the size and location of the chimney, most small and medium-sized projects can be completed in one day, you will be looking at between £400 – £600 plus the cost of the scaffold, new chimney cowls may be needed (Colt Tops are £50 each) and repointing the brickwork as required will cost extra (see chimney repointing costs here as an example).
+While the cost depends on the size and location of the chimney, most small and medium-sized projects can be completed in one day, you will be looking at between £400 – £600 in labour plus the cost of the scaffold, new chimney cowls may be needed (Colt Tops are £50 each) and repointing the brickwork as required will cost extra (see chimney repointing costs here as an example).